Optical Images of Mini Boson Stars in Palatini $f(R)$ Gravity: Optical images with spherical light sources

 The equations (\ref{geo1})-(\ref{geo3}) are first-order differential equations for photon geodesics.
 To determine the photon trajectory, it is necessary to fix the integration constants.
 For this purpose, we choose an observer.
 Considering the arbitrariness of the observer's spacetime location, we adopt a zero-angular-momentum observer (ZAMO).
 Assuming the observer is located at $(t_o, r_o, \theta_o, \phi_o)$, a locally orthonormal tetrad can be constructed in the observer's vicinity as follows

-It should be noted that the choice of the tetrad is not unique, and different tetrads are related by Lorentz transformations.
+It should be noted that the choice of tetrad is not unique, and different tetrads are related by Lorentz transformations.

 To describe the direction of light as observed, we introduce celestial coordinates.
 Let $\overrightarrow{OA}$ denote the three-momentum of the photon, geometrically interpreted as the projection of the tangent vector of the photon geodesic at point $O$ onto the observer's three-dimensional subspace.
 The celestial sphere is defined as a sphere centered at $O$ with a radius of $|\overrightarrow{OA}|$.
 We define $\Theta$ as the angle between $\overrightarrow{OA}$ and $(\hat{e}_1)^a$, and $\Phi$ as the angle between $\overrightarrow{OA}$ and $(\hat{e}_2)^a$.
 The celestial coordinate system is then expressed in terms of $(\Theta, \Phi)$.
-Using celestial coordinates, the tangent vector of the photon geodesic in the tetrad (\ref{frame}) can be expressed as
+Using celestial coordinates, the tangent vector of the photon geodesic in the tetrad (\ref{frame}) can be written as

-where the negative sign in front of $-(\hat{e}_{0})^a$ ensures that the tangent vector is a past directed null vector.
-Furthermore, since the photon trajectory is independent of its energy, we normalize the photon energy to $1$, i.e., $|\overrightarrow{OA}| = 1$.
+where the negative sign in front of $-(\hat{e}_0)^a$ ensures that the tangent vector is a past-directed null vector.
+Furthermore, since the photon trajectory is independent of its energy, we normalize the photon energy to 1, i.e., $|\overrightarrow{OA}| = 1$.